SOLO-Chain-Devs/Contracts-NFTMarketplace/README.md

 # NFT Marketplace Smart Contract

-A robust and secure NFT marketplace implementation supporting both ERC721 and ERC1155 tokens with multi-currency support.
+A robust and secure NFT marketplace implementation supporting ERC721, ERC1155, and ERC6909 tokens with multi-currency support and optional curation controls.

 ## Features

-- **Multi-Token Support**: Compatible with both ERC721 and ERC1155 NFTs
+- **Multi-Token Support**: Compatible with ERC721, ERC1155, and ERC6909 NFTs
 - **Multi-Currency**: Support for ETH and any ERC20 token as payment method
 - **Bidding System**: Advanced bidding functionality with customizable duration
+- **Optional Curation**: Configurable gatekeeping system for curated marketplace experiences
 - **Marketplace Operations**:
   - List NFTs for sale
   - Place bids with custom timeouts